fbpx

 Despite amnesia, woman discovers job opportunities

-Following my mom’s advice, I became pregnant.
-She felt overjoyed when I welcomed a baby girl.
+Shortly, I became pregnant.
+My mom felt overjoyed when I welcomed a baby girl.
 At the same time, I began searching for ways to earn money and care for my children.
-My husband recalled a training I attended just before losing my memory, where I praised a trainer named Jones Hussain.
+My husband recalled a training I attended just before losing my memory, where I praised a trainer named Jones Usen.
 He encouraged me to write a letter to reconnect with him, believing it might help me reenter the media and pursue my passion.

 Despite not remembering Jones, I wrote the letter, explaining my situation.
 Thankfully, he recognized me and agreed to support me, for which I will always be grateful.
 I began absorbing the information he gave.
-To help me leave the house, my husband submitted my CV for job opportunities.
-However, I struggled to acquire basic life knowledge, feeling like a 16-year-old adult.
+Before my meeting with him, my husband had printed a copy of my CV for me, even as I continued to struggle to acquire basic life knowledge.

 Fortunately, I secured an internship at a radio station.
 Even with my past achievements, I felt excited to begin my internship.
-Shortly after, a call came in for me to host a new television show.
-The producers remained oblivious to my amnesia and I felt terrified.
+Shortly after, a call came in for me to become the new host a television show.
+The producers remained oblivious to my amnesia, and I felt terrified.
 “What if I lose this opportunity,” I thought.
 I asked whether I would read from a script, but they informed me I needed to interview people.

 Although I felt worried about my ignorance and inexperience, I wondered if this could be a crucial step toward my recovery.
 I embraced the challenge, researching the guests, building my confidence, and appearing on television.
 No one noticed my memory loss, thanks to how convincingly I performed.
 To avoid pity or being seen as insane, particularly given Nigeria’s prejudices, I kept some distance from others to hide my condition.